Estimate Time8 min

 Reality: Annuities can help savers, too.

-Generally, if you have maxed out on contributions to your employer-sponsored savings plan or IRA, deferred annuities can offer an additional tax-deferred vehicle to help you build wealth.2 With these annuities, you can grow your investment tax-deferred, then turn it into an income stream at some point in the future.
+Generally, if you have maxed your contributions to your employer-sponsored savings plan or IRA, deferred annuities can offer an additional tax-deferred vehicle to help build wealth.2 With these annuities, you can grow your investment tax-deferred, then turn it into an income stream at some point in the future.
 You can choose from 2 types of deferred annuities:

 Deferred variable annuities have investment options that are very similar to mutual funds.
 You can typically make unlimited3 contributions and control how you allocate among investment options.
-To benefit most from a deferred variable annuity’s tax-deferred savings opportunity, use a low-cost annuity—some products are available for fewer than 50 basis points (0.50%) of your investment annually.4
+To get the most benefit from a deferred variable annuity’s tax-deferred savings opportunity, use a low-cost annuity—some products are available for fewer than 50 basis points (0.50%) of your investment annually.4

 Deferred fixed annuities include single premium deferred annuities (SPDAs), which are similar to a certificate of deposit (CD).
 You are guaranteed an interest rate for a specific period of time, typically 3 to 10 years.
 These fixed annuities are backed by the issuing insurance company rather than by the FDIC.

-"It's important with any annuity product to make sure you're investing with a highly rated company," says Tim Gannon, vice president at Fidelity Investments Life Insurance Company.
+"It's important with any annuity product to make sure you're investing with a highly rated company," says Stefne Lynch vice president at Fidelity Investments Life Insurance Company.
 "A good way to tell is by checking with a rating agency like Standard & Poor's or Moody's.
 These are independent rating agencies that conduct regular reviews of an insurer’s financial strength and ability to pay its contractual obligations."

 For information on how annuities can help savers, read Viewpoints on Fidelity.com: How to invest tax-efficiently.